 We will continue to embrace virtual TeleVisits for symptoms/conditions that do not require an in-person exam or as a way to visually triage ill patients.
 To learn more about preparing for televisits, click here.

 If you experience typical respiratory illness symptoms such as fever, cough, muscle aches, and fatigue please call your COPC primary care doctor first for guidance .
 Click here to find contact information for your COPC physician if needed.

 As always, some of the best things you can do to prevent the spread of respiratory illnesses are:

 - Wash your hands often with soap and water for at least 20 seconds

 - Avoid close contact with people who are sick

 - Avoid touching your eyes, nose, and mouth with unwashed hands

 - Stay at home if you are sick

 to visit the Centers for Disease Control and Prevention (CDC) website.

-To find community resources and services for families and children during coronavirus, click here
+To find resources, services, and helpful tips for families during coronavirus, click here.